-DISCUSS WITH THE SCHOOL AND NSO (CYPPO)
+DISCUSS WITH THE SCHOOL AND National Office (CYPPO)

-Ensure the school is aware of the incident, in most cases they will take the lead and report the incident to Oranga Tamariki.
-GDF will report if not satisfied .
+Ensure the school is aware of the incident if school-based programme, in most cases they will take the lead and report the incident to Oranga Tamariki.
+GDF will report if not satisfied.
 Request confirmation of receipt